sdiehl/wiwinwlh/tutorial.md

-With runtime profiling enabled GHC can also print a stack trace when an diverging bottom term (error, undefined) is hit, though this requires a special flag and is disabled by default.
-For example:
+With runtime profiling enabled GHC can also print a stack trace when an diverging bottom term (error, undefined) is hit, though this requires a special flag and profiling to be enabled, both are disabled by default.
+So for example:

 ~~~~ {.haskell include="src/01-basics/stacktrace.hs"}
 ~~~~